eli7gn/covid19_with_breath_detection/README.md

 6. **Combined Approach**: This approach aggregates predictions from all models, marking a case as positive if any model predicts it as such.
 It's particularly useful for maximizing recall.

 ## Performance Metrics
-The models were evaluated based on accuracy, precision, and recall.
+The models were evaluated based on precision, and recall.
 Notably, the combined approach achieved a recall of 0.89, indicating its effectiveness in identifying positive cases:

 - **Combined Model Recall**: 0.89